Demographic history of Transylvania: 16th century to 19th century

 Antun Vrančić's work (Expeditionis Solymani in Moldaviam et Transsylvaniam libri duo.
 De situ Transsylvaniae, Moldaviae et Transalpinae liber tertius) is translated two different ways.
 In Pop's translation, he wrote that Transylvania "is inhabited by three nations – Székelys, Hungarians and Saxons; I should also add the Romanians who – even though they easily equal the others in number – have no liberties, no nobility and no rights of their own, except for a small number living in the District of Hátszeg, where it is believed that the capital of Decebalus lay, and who were made nobles during the time of John Hunyadi, a native of that place, because they always took part tirelessly in the battles against the Turks", while according to Károly Nyárády R., the proper translation of the first part of the sentence would be: "...I should also add the Romanians who – even though they easily equal any of the others in number..." ("adiungam tamen et Valacchos, qui quamlibet harum facile agnitudine aequant").
 In fact, Romanian autonomies also existed in Fogaras, Temes and Máramaros.

+The Chancellor of Transylvania, Bishop Ferenc Forgács, a protégé of Nicolaus Olahus, wrote around 1570 that Romanians made up less than 1/3 of Transylvania's population.

 Ferrante Capeci writes in a letter to Claudio Aquaviva, which dates to 24 February 1584, about the inhabitants of Transylvania, claiming that "Transylvania is inhabited by three sorts of people, and all have distinct languages.
 The Vlachs, which are the oldest inhabitants and descend from Italians and Lombards. [...]
 The other inhabitants are Hungarians who descend from the Huns and Scythians, hence a part of Transylvania is called Scitulia, which today with a corrupted word, as some want, they say Siculia.
 The third inhabitants are Saxon Germans, who came there in the time of Charlemagne and still retain the Saxon language, although very depraved; they also speak Hungarian."